Australia Student Visa (Subclass 500) for Nepali Students: Complete 2026 Guide

 Does studying in a regional area give me any immigration advantages?

-Yes — significantly.
-Studying at a regional campus (outside major cities: Sydney, Melbourne, Brisbane, Perth, Adelaide) or living in a regional area while studying gives you: an extra 2 years on your 485 visa, an additional 5 points toward your General Skilled Migration PR application, and access to the Subclass 491 Regional Skilled Migration Visa with its own PR pathway.
-Regional universities often have lower tuition too.
+Yes, significantly.
+Studying at a regional campus, meaning outside the major cities of Sydney, Melbourne, Brisbane, Perth, and Adelaide, or living in a regional area while you study, gives you an extra 1 to 2 years on your 485 visa, an additional 5 points toward your General Skilled Migration PR application, and access to the Subclass 491 Regional Skilled Migration Visa with its own pathway to permanent residency.
+Regional universities such as Charles Sturt, Federation, and Charles Darwin often charge lower tuition too, and regional cities have a notably cheaper cost of living.
+Combined, these benefits make regional study one of the smartest strategies for Nepali students focused on PR rather than big-city job access.

 Need help with your specific situation?